Assessing Immunotherapy Toxicity in NHPs

 In order to fully evaluate immunotherapies and de-risk clinical trials, appropriate preclinical models for immuno-safety testing are needed, which have a close species homology to humans and an intact immune system.
-In this webinar, Dr Thomas Scullion will introduce NHPs as a valuable early-stage preclinical platform for exploratory toxicology studies.
-He will discuss how NHPs are used to evaluate immunotherapies and their potential toxicity prior to clinical trials.
+In this webinar, Dr Thomas Scullion introduces NHPs as a valuable early-stage preclinical platform for exploratory toxicology studies.
+This webinar reviews how NHPs are used to evaluate immunotherapies and their potential toxicity prior to clinical trials.

 Attend this Webinar to: